authifier/authifier/README.md

 ![Example from Revolt App](https://img.insrt.uk/xexu7/daLinuSa38.png/raw)

-Internally rAuth stores emails with and without special characters, `+.`.
+Internally Authifier stores emails with and without special characters, `+.`.

 - This means we can support plus signing without allowing the same email to sign up multiple times.
   - For example, `inbox+a@example.com` and `inbox+b@example.com` are treated as equal.